Skip to content

 Mineral.

-Avoid taking vitamins, minerals and other supplements for 30-60 minutes after consuming coffee - it contains compounds (polyphenols) that limit the absorption of many micronutrients.
+Delay taking any supplements for 30-60 minutes after consuming coffee as it contains compounds (polyphenols) that limit the absorption of many micronutrients.

 Forms/Types